OlgaLazarenko/Public_Assistance_Programs_USA_1969_2019/README.md

  - [] create stacked bar charts plot

  - [] find the data about the inflation for 1969-2019, the cost of living
+ - [] answer the question : What year there was the biggest monthly benefit per person?
+ - [] answer the question : What year there was the biggest SNAP total assistance?
+ - [] answer the question : What year there was the max number of participants/recepients?
+"

  ### Specification: the dataset contains 6 fields/ columns
                 - Fiscal Year (should be between 1969 and 2019 including, fiscal year runs from October to October)